MichalMroz21/Dynatrace-Internship-Task/README.md

 debian 11 1053 for data.json. <br/>
 There is a cycle (version) with longer supportLength - "6", but still "11" is being selected, so I'm assuming we have to select a cycle with the biggest releaseDate - the newest.

-### I coded a version of internship.cpp that selects a cycle (version) for each product with the longest supportLength from all of its versions, I put it in a folder called Max_Supprt_Length_Version.
+### I coded a version of internship.cpp that selects a cycle (version) for each product with the longest supportLength from all of its versions, I put it in a folder called Max_Support_Length_Version.

 If version doesn't have an EOL - I assume it is still supported to this day, so logically supportLength then should be: currentWorldDate (current system time) - releaseDate + 1, in case of EOL false, EOL being "", EOL equal to "0" or "00000" or "0-0-0". <br/>
 Basically year && month && day have to be of value 0. <br/>